Ultimate glasses would work with a smartphone:

 Some devices have restrictions the community is never able to work around.
 Hardware manufacturers may place an electronic lock to prevent a consumer from installing alternate operating systems.
 I have an SM-960U1, and with this model I cannot unlock the bootloader.
 Also, the rooting method is inferior, which involves using Samsung testing software, which is limited to 80% battery capacity.
 I personally like my full battery capacity, so I won't be rooting my phone, and I am stuck running stock Android as my base system.

 The operating system you want can determine the selection of devices to choose from.
 Ideally, the phone operating system will also be a capable desktop computer, with windowed applications.
 If running pure Linux is your choice, there are much fewer phones to choose from.
 Reasons for this are discussed in the technology review section below.
-However, if I had to give a single reason Linux phones are not more popular, it would be a lack of marketing.
-The masses can be influenced to be consumeristic, and end up purchasing more devices than are needed.

 At the moment I own both a laptop and a phablet (large phone, the size of a small tablet), and am exploring options for backpacking with these devices.
 I prefer ultralight, but also like large screens, so I am looking for a solution with a folding phone, and peripherals that make it into an ergonomic workstation.
 While a laptop may not seem ultralight compared to a phone, its form factor is hard to beat: it's a keyboard, mouse, display and display stand all made compact into one device.
 See this futuristic model with an elevated display:

 An ergonomic workstation involves a display at eye level, plus a keyboard and mouse on a desk.